TWG REVITALIZED – NEW TWG BOARD OF DIRECTORS ELECTED – Laryssa Courtney new TWG President

 June 26, 2023.
 Sacred Land: Music and Poems of Resilience from Ukraine performed by Ensemble Cherubim.
 The choral benefit concert for Ukraine, in the beautiful and sparkling mosaic filled sanctuary of the Saint John Paul II National Shrine, was a great success.
 It was well-attended and featured an ensemble of twenty professional singers, Ensemble Cherubim, who sang in Ukrainian, but, with just one exception, were not of Ukrainian heritage.
 English translations were provided.
 The format of this concert was unique, combining beautiful singing in Ukrainian with movement, acting, and powerful poetry recited in English.
 It highlighted the past in Ukraine, as well as the present circumstances amid war.
 By weaving together all the different elements, the expressive and talented conductor and music director, Marika Kuzma, an actor in her own right, choreographed this fluidity and created a very engaging kind of musical theatre.
 Proceeds from the concert went to United Help Ukraine.
 Concert Program.
 Concert Flyer.
 VIEW COMPLETE CONCERT.
 Photos from this concert are part of the slideshow “TWG Professional Events” in the Archive below.

 March 16, 2023.
-This Ukrainian American Life performed by contralto Vira Slywotzky and composer pianist Dina Pruzhansky.
+This Ukrainian American Life performed by contralto Vira Slywotzky and composer pianist Dina Pruzhansky at the Embassy of France.
 Proceeds from the Concert went to Razom for Ukraine.
 Concert Review.
 Concert Flyer and Program.

 Take a Look at the TWG ARCHIVE